Bagoum/danmokou/docs/articles/setup.md

 - At the top of the game view, you should see three text boxes, saying something like: `Display 1 | Resolution | Scale ----`.
 Click on the second box, which shows the resolution of the game view.
 Either set it to the aspect ratio 16x9, or manually input a resolution at the bottom with 16x9 ratio.
 Also set the "Vsync" checkbox to true.
 - You should still be in Assets/Danmokou/Scenes/BasicSceneOPENME.
 Go to the Hierarchy window (by default on the left side) and click on the "mokou-boss" object.
 - The Inspector window (by default on the right side) will open up and list all the components on the object.
 The important component here is `Boss BEH`.
 Look under Boss BEH for the variable named "Behavior Script".
 To the right of it, you should see a text file titled "DMK Tutorial Setup 00".
-Double click this file.
+Double-click this file.
 - Your text editor should now open the file.
 It should have the following contents:

 ```python